 FCE 334 Ghosts of Contemporary Spain (A,I,W).
 Through cultural products and practices (novels, essays, plays, newspaper articles, films, art) students will identify cultural assumptions behind constructions of race, class and gender privilege, sexual behaviors, and religious values in contemporary Spain.
 Immigration, terrorism, domestic violence, anti-establishment movements, and nationalism are among the topics of this course.
 3 Cr.

 FCE 420 Multiculturalism in the United States (A,I).
-Examines the development of multiculturalism in the United States from its beginnings to the present day.
+Must be JR status - Examines the development of multiculturalism in the United States from its beginnings to the present day.
 Studies how race, social class, ethnicity, gender, and ability have influenced cultural interrelations of the many groups that compose US society.
 Analyzes the many theories of multiculturalism, such as assimilation, acculturation, and cultural pluralism.
 Points out how cultural perspectives have influenced social acceptance, economic possibilities, and political rights of the various groups present in the United States.
 Includes a service-learning component.
 3 Cr.
 Spring.

 FCE 422 Women'S Ed in the Devel Wrld-Comparative Perspec (A,I,W,Y).
-This course looks at women's education in the developing world.
+JR status required This course looks at women's education in the developing world.
 It raises questions on social mobility, inequality, women's role in the economic and social development of the third world society.
 Recent research on the topic will be reviewed; case studies will be drawn from Africa, Asia, and Latin America.
 A comparative analysis approach will be used throughout this course.
 3 Cr.